antarctica/lantern/docs/exporters.md

 - and/or publishing to a remote service (typically [AWS S3](/docs/architecture.md#amazon-s3)) using `publish()`

 Exporters that access Records use a callable from a [Store](/docs/architecture.md#stores) to get Records by file identifier as needed.
-A `selected_identifiers` property typically controls which Records are output to allow for full or partial site builds.
+A `selected_identifiers` property typically controls which Records are output, allowing for full or partial site builds.

 > [!TIP]